-One professional measure of how clients value Heidi is demonstrated by those who are members of the Washington Area Music Association (WAMA).
+One professional measure of how clients value Heidi's capabilities is demonstrated by those who are members of the Washington Area Music Association (WAMA).
 [As of when Ms. Gerber-Salins left Bias in 2001] they have nominated her four?? times for "Best Recording Engineer."

 Ms. Gerber-Salins served on the Board of Governors for the Washington D.C.
-Chapter of the Academy of Recording Arts and Sciences, which annually awards the GRAMMY’s.
+Chapter of the Academy of Recording Arts and Sciences.
+[YEARS??]The Recording Academy annually awards the GRAMMY’s.

 Click here to see list of Ms. Gerber-Salins' credits while at Bias.

-Ms. Gerber-Salins left Bias Recording Studio in 2001, ten years after beginning there, to establish her audio production and communications company, All Access Audio.
+Ms. Gerber-Salins left Bias Recording Studio ten years later in 2001 to establish her audio production and communications company, All Access Audio.
 First in Reston, VA, and later on the opposite side of Washington, DC in far northern Silver Spring, Maryland.
-In that role, she worked in coordination with Bias and other recording studios as appropriate to obtain augmented services for her clients, such as when they might need a larger studio setting, say for an orchestra, or needed both a producer and a recording engineer, etc.
+In that role, she worked in coordination with Bias and other recording studios as appropriate to obtain augmented services for her clients, such as when they might need a larger studio setting, say for an orchestra, or needed both a producer and a recording engineer for the same session, etc.

 While running All Access Audio, Ms. Gerber-Salins attended Johns Hopkins University in Baltimore, Maryland and obtained her M.A. from the Communication Program.
 [DATE??? she obtained her MA in Communications in 20??.]

-As part of her graduate studies, Ms. Gerber-Salins gave a presentation on her audio production technology research to the 2010 International Art of Record Production Conference.
-Her paper was titled Adult MP3 Users’ Perspectives on Past and Present Consumer Audio Technology: Does It Still Sound the Same?.
+As part of her graduate studies, Ms. Gerber-Salins did research for and gave a presentation to the 2010 International Art of Record Production Conference on her audio production technology research paper.
+Her paper was titled Adult MP3 Users’ Perspectives on Past and Present Consumer Audio Technology: Does The Music Still Matter?.
 The paper was published as part of the conference's 2010 proceedings.

-Ms. Gerber-Salins joined the faculty at Morgan State University in Baltimore, Maryland in 2013??? as an Assistant Professor in the School of Global Journalism and Communication for Multiplatform Production.
+In 2013???
+Ms. Gerber-Salins joined the Morgan State University faculty in Baltimore, Maryland as an Assistant Professor in the School of Global Journalism and Communication for Multiplatform Production.
 Her teaching interests included:

-Six???? years later in fall of 2019, Ms. Gerber-Salins moved to the faculty at Howard University in Washington, DC as an Assistant Professor in the Cathy Hughes School of Communications, Department of Media, Journalism and Film.
+Six???? years later in fall of 2019, Ms. Gerber-Salins moved to the Washington, DC Howard University faculty as an Assistant Professor in the Cathy Hughes School of Communications, Department of Media, Journalism and Film.
 Her teaching responsibilities at Howard have a more significant emphasis on sound recording for films.

-WHAT ABOUT HOWARD’S SUPPORT FOR YOU PERFORMING RESEARCH??
+WHAT ABOUT HOWARD’S SUPPORT FOR YOU TO PERFORM RESEARCH??